32blit/32blit-sdk/docs/Windows-WSL.md

 If you're more familiar with Visual Studio then you should [follow the instructions in Windows-VisualStudio.md](Windows-VisualStudio.md)

-You will need to cross-compile SDL2 for MinGW and install both it, and SDL2-image.
+You will need to install SDL2 and SDL2_image/_net for MinGW.

 ### Installing the MinGW compiler/tools